Decoherence across phase-space scales: From compass states to general quantum states: Abstract

 \section{Abstract}

-Environmental decoherence occurs when a quantum system interacts with its surroundings, progressively reducing quantum interference and coherence, complicating the preservation of critical quantum properties over time, especially during experimental implementation.
-The effect of decoherence varies depending on the phase-space features of quantum states, which are theoretically characterized by the Wigner phase space and appear at different scales.
-We explore the compass state and its photon-added and photon-subtracted variants, each of which exhibits phase-space features with dimensions beyond the Planck scale, making them suitable for quantum sensing applications.
-We investigate the interaction of these states with a heat reservoir by employing a range of well-established theoretical techniques, revealing a clear tradeoff between the degree of fineness in the smallest features, such as the sub-Planck structure, and the extent of decoherence.
-Specifically, increasing the parameters enhances sub-Planck precision in phase space, concomitantly amplifying the fragility of these compass states to undesired decoherence.
-Our general illustration, validated through these compass states, also applies to any pure quantum state interacting with the considered heat reservoir, exhibiting enhanced sustainability of features at larger phase-space extensions.
+Environmental decoherence occurs when a quantum system interacts with its surroundings, progressively reducing quantum interference and coherence, complicating the preservation of critical quantum features over time, especially during experimental implementation.
+The quantum features of a state can be represented in phase space via the Wigner function, which manifests across multiple scales, with decoherence potentially influencing each scale differently, as examined in this work.
+We consider the compass state and its photon-added and photon-subtracted variants (optimized compass states) as our representative examples, each of which exhibits phase-space features with dimensions beyond the Planck scale, making them suitable for quantum sensing applications.
+We investigate the interaction of these states with a heat reservoir by employing a range of well-established theoretical tools.
+We observe that compass states with finer-scale phase-space features are more fragile to decoherence, with parameters favoring greater sub-Planckness in phase space concomitantly increasing the fragility of these compass states to decoherence.
+Our findings are then validated for generic quantum states interacting with the heat reservoir, for which we provide analytical and numerical investigations, exploring the relationship between quantum state robustness to decoherence and the sizes of their phase-space features; that is, phase-space features at smaller scales decay faster under decoherence, and vice versa.